-- Missing taxpayer information, such as Social Security and other ID numbers. - Missing dependents' Social Security numbers or dates of birth. - Leaving off driver's license information.
-If the taxpayer does not have a license, the word "None" should be entered in this field. - Missing attachments and supporting documents.
+- Missing taxpayer information, such as Social Security and other ID numbers. - Failing to sign the return - Missing dependents' Social Security numbers or dates of birth. - Missing attachments and supporting documents.
 When you submit a paper return, you must also attach W-2s and other supporting documentation required in the instructions.
 Be sure to include all required schedules and claim forms for credits. - Incorrect mailing addresses or banking information - Incorrect format for a dependent's date of birth.
 The correct format is MM/DD/CCYY. - Attaching a worksheet instead of completing the correct schedule or form. - Incorrectly claiming an exemption, deduction or credit. - Claiming a rebate or credits on Schedule PIT-RC but not answering the qualifying questions. - Payments reported on the return that don't match TRD records. - Poor-quality printed forms - Failure to report all income from lines 1 to 7 on Schedule PIT-B, column 2, when the taxpayer is a New Mexico resident.
 Income reported on lines 1,2,3 and 7 must be allocated to New Mexico. - Returns filed on behalf of deceased taxpayers filed without a death certificate or affidavit